Development Worker: Lisa Power

 Gian took over the reins of Wales’ biggest Pride in 2018 and continues to volunteer as a trustee.

-After delivering a successful LGBT+ History Month event in the Senedd in February, he and the team – due to the Covid-19 restrictions – have taken the annual Pride event online for a packed week of events, which starts on Monday, August 24.
+After delivering a successful LGBT+ History Month event in the Senedd in February 2020, he and the team – due to the Covid-19 restrictions – took the annual Pride event online for a packed week of events last summer.

 He’s also co-chair of the UK Pride Organisers Network, which supports around 200 Prides across the UK, increasing LGBT+ visibility and engagement with their local communities.